BertrandCaron/jhove/PDF-hul-Messages-2.md

 > Outlines exist, but are not displayed; ...

 ### Details
-This is just a message to say that outline information isn't been reported, not sure it;s an error message.
+This is just a message to say that outline information isn't been reported.
+It is information about the `[jHove configuration](http://jhove.openpreservation.org/modules/pdf/)`.
+If the parameter "o" is added the Document Outline will be suppressed: `<param>o</param>`.

 * Type: InfoMessage
 * Source location: [PdfModule.java L3975](https://github.com/openpreserve/jhove/blob/release-1.14/jhove-modules/src/main/java/edu/harvard/hul/ois/jhove/module/PdfModule.java#L3975)
-* Examples: Needed
+* Examples: This is configuration option in jHove.

 ### References
  - PDF 1.6: Needs review